Double harmonic scale: Symmetry and balance

 The double harmonic scale features radial symmetry, or symmetry around its root, or center note.
 Breaking up the three note chromaticism and removing this symmetry by sharpening the 2nd or flattening the 7th note respectively by one semitone yields the harmonic major and Phrygian Dominant mode of the harmonic minor scales respectively, each of which, unlike the double harmonic minor scale, has a full diminished chord backbone.

+Because it features symmetry, its steps form a palindrome.
+Using the letters T = tone, S = semitone and M = minor third, we can give the seven steps of the scale as SMSTSMS.
+This string of letters reads the same backwards.
+In comparison, among the modes of the major scale, the Dorian mode is a palindrome.

+Whenever a scale is a palindrome, or has a mode which is palindromic, reflections of that scale generate modes of that same scale (usually chromatically transposed to another root).
+Thus any reflection of double harmonic gives rise to a class of pitches which contain a double harmonic scale, just like (thanks to the palindromic Dorian) any reflection of the major scale around any point gives rise to a class of pitches which contain the major scale.
+However, the major scale itself (Ionian mode), in contrast to the double harmonic major, is not a palindrome; its reflection around its root gives rise to a Phrygian mode.
+The double harmonic major is its own reflection around the root, itself being the palindromic mode.

-This scale (and its modes like the Hungarian minor scale) is the only seven-note scale (in 12-tone equal temperament) that is perfectly balanced; this means that when its pitches are represented as points on a circle (whose full circumference represents an octave), their average position (or "centre of mass") is the centre of the circle.
+The double harmonic scale (and its modes like the Hungarian minor scale) is the only seven-note scale (in 12-tone equal temperament) that is perfectly balanced; this means that when its pitches are represented as points on a circle (whose full circumference represents an octave), their average position (or "centre of mass") is the centre of the circle.

 Tetrads

 The main chords of the double harmonic major are: